Urdu Literacy (PG)

 - the ability to produce medium-length passages in written Urdu at low intermediate level

-Total of 22 weeks teaching with 2 hours classroom contact per week.
-Additionally, 12 hours in tutorials and lectures over the 22 weeks.
+Total of 20 weeks teaching with 3 hours classroom contact per week in language classes.

 Scope and syllabus

-The course provides practice in reading comprehension by looking at selected Urdu texts and textual extracts.
+The module introduces students to the Urdu writing system and to the rules of word-formation and lexical borrowing in Urdu.
+It provides practice in reading comprehension by looking at selected Urdu texts and textual extracts.
 The texts are read in class, and are re-visited in regular homework tasks in which students make active use of material learnt from the texts.
 The concentration here is on language, rather than on the literary qualities of the texts.
 This provides students with a basis to approach research topics relating to Urdu language and the histories, societies and cultures associated with Urdu.

 Method of assessment

 - Delacy, Richard.
-2006.
-Beginners Urdu Script.
-London, Teach Yourself Books
+2010.
+Read and Write Urdu Script.
+London, Hodder Education

 2) Additional Urdu References